opnprd/uk-data-landscape/README.md

 [work conducted by Gavin Freeguard](https://docs.google.com/document/d/1URoTu0S8MtyPEQlxue5ArMpi2IJOn67DdmiXwz__QQo/edit).

 We've tried to provide one or more postcodes for each public sector body.
-The downloaded data is then stored in the `companies.csv` file in this repo using a [Flat Data](https://octo.github.com/projects/flat-data) action.
+The downloaded data is then stored in the `organisation-taxonomy.csv` file in this repo using a [Flat Data](https://octo.github.com/projects/flat-data) action.

 This CSV file is post-processed to geocode the data for presentation on a map using the [Postcodes.io](https://postcodes.io) service.